ktechmidas/pmcf/doc/source/user/configfile.rst

     provided for backwards compatibility with existing configurations only.

 :policy:
-    This is the Policy class to use for provide defaults and constraints for your stack definition.
+    This is the Policy class to use for providing defaults and constraints for your stack definition.
 Must implement the interface of :class:`pmcf.policy.base_policy.BasePolicy`, typically by subclassing it.
     The only current implementation is JSONPolicy, which uses a default config